 Train your staff to ask tables that haven’t clearly had an outstanding experience.
 Your waiters need to understand that a simple question can avoid a terrible review or outright confrontation.

 Online reviews are more likely to be inaccurate.
-Not because it’s not a face-to-face confrontation but because they are emotionally charged and subjective.
+Not because it’s not a face-to-face confrontation but because they are.
 Talking to a guest about their bad experience before they get out the door will scale-down the situation.
 Not caring is possibly at the top of the undesirable qualities of a waiter list.

 Explain your staff the do's and don'ts for waiters